artemvmin/traktor_s4mk3_mod/README.md

 |:--:|:--:|:--:|:--:|
 | -4 | +4 | -8 | +8 |

+- PUSH SHIFT + STEMS for stems mode

 ### Loop Mode

 Loop mode allows you to initiate loops using the pads.
 Mark the start of a loop with [loop in] and initiate the loop with [loop out].
 Press [loop out] to exit the loop.

 *Warning:* Entering loop mode enables FLUX and disabled SNAP for better loop rolls.
 Switching to a different mode reverts these settings.
 Be aware that SNAP affects loop and hotcue placement globally.

-- PUSH SHIFT + STEMS for loop mode
+- PUSH SAMPLES for loop mode

 Layout:

 | 1/16 | 1/8 |   1/4   |    1/2   |
 |:----:|:---:|:-------:|:--------:|
 |   1  |  2  | loop in | loop out |

+- PUSH SHIFT + SAMPLES for remix mode

 ### Beatgrid Edit